DOI-USGS/planetary-sdi/content/moon/standards/data_examples.md

     ID["IAU", 30130, 2015]]
 ```

 This WKT string is complex and encodes a lot of information.
-The horizontal datum being used, radii, map projection and map project parameters, and units (x,y and degrees) are all specified.
+The horizontal datum being used, radii, map projection and map projection parameters, and units (x,y and degrees) are all specified.
 When questions arise, data producers are encouraged to work with data providers, who have expertise with these projection strings.

 Data providers can choose to provide data with a WKT string outside those available [here](http://voparis-vespa-crs.obspm.fr:8080/web/moon.html).
 Why might one do this?
 With high-resolution data, for example, at a landing site, it is often preferable to use locally centered projections (with different center latitude, and center longitude parameters which are not defaults provided at the aforementioned link).
 When providing data this way data providers are cautioned to be careful to specify a valid WKT string.
 One can run [`projinfo`](https://proj.org/en/9.3/apps/projinfo.html) as a tool for starting to validate a custom WKT projection definition.